DPIclimate/broker/readme.md

 ### Container environment variables

 The main point of configuration is the file `compose/.env`.
-This is initialised by copying `config/broker.env.template` and filling in the values for each environment variable.

 Many variables have default values and can be left as-is.
-It is important to set the various passwords to a secure value.
-The various hostnames should be left at their defaults unless the docker-compose file services are also updated to reflect the hostnames.
+It is important to set the passwords to a secure value.
+The hostnames should be left at their defaults unless the docker-compose file services are also updated to reflect the hostnames.

 This .env file must also be symlinked into the `compose/production` and `compose/test` directories.

 ### Docker volumes

-To preserve the state of PostgreSQL and RabbitMQ between `docker-compose down` and `docker-compose up` commands, external volumes are used by the database and RabbitMQ containers when running in production mode.
+To preserve the state of PostgreSQL and RabbitMQ between `docker compose down` and `docker compose up` commands, external volumes are used by the database and RabbitMQ containers when running in production mode.

 These external volumes must be created before running IoTa in production mode, using the commands: